Dunes

 - PHASOR output (polyphonic, 0-10V)

-Wave display: shows the current waveshape for voice 0.
+Wave display: shows the current blended waveshape for voice 0, reflecting both the Shape and Wave Set positions in real time.
 At LFO rates a playhead dot tracks the live phasor position.

 Basic use